 If you think you would like to try marshalling at BMLRA events, please contact us via info@blmra.co.uk.
-No previous experience is required and you would receive training.
+No previous experience is required and you will receive suitable instruction.

 CHAMPIONSHIPS and ENDURANCES

 The BLMRA is responsible for the organisation and operation of: